bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 What does font-size: 62.5% in the html tag do for us when using rem units?

+Using 62.5% in the html tag sets the font size in the root element.
+So all the elements that us a unit of rem will go baseed off of the root element.
+If we wnated to quickly increase or decrease the font size of the entire project, we would just change the root elements font-size.

 How would you describe preprocessing to someone new to CSS?

 What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?